knocklabs/docs/pages/send-and-manage-data/users.md

 Traits are useful for when you need to perform additional personalization on a user, like denormalizing the current plan they're on so you can use this to determine the portion of a notification they should receive.

-You can nest the properties in which you send as deeply as you like, but please remember that we will not deep merge these keys.
+You can nest the properties you send as deeply as you like, but please remember that we will not deep merge these keys.

 ## The user object

-Once sent to Knock, a user object returned to you in a Knock payload will look like:
+Once sent to Knock, the user object returned to you in the Knock payload looks like this:

 ```json
 {